valinux/TimePad_Spying/Readme_uwn.txt

 ### Example Process

 1. **Generate the Microdot**:
    - You can use a small text representation of your data and print it at a very small scale.
-For example, create a miniaturized version of your key and the contents of the JSON file.
+For example, create a miniaturized version of your key and the contents of the JSON file. !!!NOT SO SMART.!!!

 2. **Send Information**:
    - Send the microdot through a secure channel (e.g., a physical note, an image, or digital encoding) and separately share the one-time pad numbers via another method (e.g., verbally, or through a secure messaging app).